 By this time you or your mother must have received official notification about Frenchie.
 I have decided to tell you some things you won't get officially.

 I am writing this letter on behalf of the Boys in my old company.
 Famed Dead End Kids.
-When Frenchie was first transfered to our outfit back in Quantico three years ago we were the first to form the Reconnaissance Co.
-(Dead End Kids) We didn't take too much notice of him because he seemed serious and read books, and we spoke a lot of French and we had the time of our life, and didn't shoot off his mouth like some of us.
+When Frenchie was first transferred to our outfit back in Quantico three years ago we were the first to form the Reconnaissance Co.
+(Dead End Kids) We didn't take too much notice of him because he seemed serious and read books, and we spoke a lot of French and we had the time of our lives and didn't shoot off his mouth like some of us.
 But before long he won our respect and admiration.

 He proved the best among us, the best worker, the best soldier he understood better than any of us what he was soldiering for.
 He was a real pal, we went out together and we drank together and so did Al Hora.
-We all use to get drunk, well you know how we fellows are when we get together
+We all use to get drunk, well you know how we fellows are when we get together.

 He was really outstanding.
-Frenchie and the boys were under fire pretty steadily the last three months and on more than one occassion, made twenty landings, and he was there always.
+Frenchie and the boys were under fire pretty steadily the last three months and on more than one occasion, made twenty landings, and he was there always.
 When he had a job to do he did it with such concentration that he seemed absolutely fearless.

 Al Hora might tell you when he goes to New River but is best not.
 He might tell your mother, she was going to stop over his house while she was on the way to see you where you are stationed.

 Nothing I say can make up for your loss, but you and your mother ought to feel very proud of him.
 Corporal, I hope you don't mind me taking this privilege of writing to you, but I was told by a very good friend of mine to write to you.
 He was the one that sends me your address.
 You will find a few pictures of some of the boys in the outfit.
 I want you to keep them.
 I have some more.
 I am the one in the center or in the middle, Ludlow (Red) is on my left and Frenchie is on my right.